Clicky

 The issue peaked before 2009, but notably improved after 2012.

-Starting in 2012, Sea-Doo implemented improved washers and recommended rebuilds every 200 hours.
-All superchargers rebuilt after 2012 received the updated 200-hour kit.
+Starting in 2012, they implemented improved washers and recommended rebuilds every 200 hours.
+It’s important to note that all superchargers rebuilt after 2012 received the updated 200-hour kit.

 Jumping Waves